14 Types of Hawks in California

 Unlike other hawks or falcons, the Ferruginous hawk hunts on the ground instead of in the air.

-This behavior sets it apart from other birds of prey because they prefer to capture small mammals like ground squirrels and voles by sight.
+This behavior sets it apart from other birds of prey, as it prefers to capture small mammals like ground squirrels and voles by sight.

 It prefers this rather than searching for these prey from the sky, as most other hawk species do.

-The Ferruginous Hawk has excellent vision allowing it to quickly spot potential meals from great distances.
+The Ferruginous Hawk has excellent vision, allowing it to spot potential meals from great distances quickly.

 Its talons are ill-equipped for gripping onto prey, making it unable to snatch them directly out of the air as other raptors do.